Bbc Bitesize Digestive System Ks3

 Common Digestive System Problems: Understanding Digestive Disorders

-While the digestive system is remarkably robust, several conditions can disrupt its efficient functioning.
+While the digestive system is remarkably solid, several conditions can disrupt its efficient functioning.
 Some common issues include:

 • Heartburn (Gastroesophageal Reflux Disease or GERD): Stomach acid refluxing back into the oesophagus.